SBW-2026/SBW-website/registration.md

 # Registration

-Registration for in-person (see table beblow for detailed registration fees) and virtual participation (virtual participation is free of charge) to the SBW2024 is open closed!
+Registration for in-person (see table beblow for detailed registration fees) and virtual participation (virtual participation is free of charge) to the SBW2024 is closed!
 The last day to register was October 1, 2024.

 <!-- Registration for in-person (see table beblow for detailed registration fees) and virtual participation (virtual participation is free of charge) to the SBW2024 is open now!
 Please <b>[click here](https://docs.google.com/forms/d/e/1FAIpQLScRN2BbuBoD4W1o6xO13wd4SE38HT3Pwr0wzOF594hsn8IAPQ/viewform?usp=sharing)</b> to register.
 The last day to register is October 1, 2024.  -->